Jessica Horn: Career

 Horn began her formal career in women's rights at the organisation RAINBO where she worked as coordinator of Amanitare - the African Network on Sexual and Reproductive Rights.
 She went on to manage funding for women's rights and minority rights at the Sigrid Rausing Trust, one of the largest private human rights funders in Europe.
 She then went on to found Akiiki Consulting, where she worked with human rights funders, policy institutions, and activist organisations, including the Stephen Lewis Foundation, the International Rescue Committee, Action Aid, the Association for Women's Rights in Development, Ford Foundation East Africa, and the United Nations.
 This included extensive travel and work in conflict-affected countries in Africa.
-She is the director of programmes at the African Women's Development Fund.
+She served as the director of programmes at the African Women's Development Fund from 2015 - 2020, and was appointed Regional Director for the Ford Foundation's East Africa office in 2021, serving until 2025.

 As an action researcher, Horn was awarded a Soros Reproductive Health and Rights Fellowship in 2003 and conducted research on feminist responses to female genital mutilation in Egypt.
 She wrote two monographs on the impact of Christian fundamentalism on women's rights in Africa for the Association for Women's Rights in Development (AWID) Challenging Religious Fundamentalisms initiative.
 She is the lead author of the Cutting Edge Pack on Gender and Social Movements produced by BRIDGE at the Institute for Development Studies, University of Sussex in 2013.
+Her analysis of the practice of African feminist movements from independence to the present is explored in her book African Feminist Praxis: Cartographies of Liberatory Worldmaking published by Sage Publishing in 2025.

 Horn has served as an advisor to philanthropic and women's rights initiatives, including Mama Cash, Urgent Action Fund-Africa, Comic Relief, the Kings College Conflict, Security & Development Group Knowledge Building and Mentoring Programme, and the journal Development.
 She worked as commissioning editor of "Our Africa" on openDemocracy 5050 from 2011 to 2015.
 She is a founder member of the African Feminist Forum Working Group.
+She was appointed to the Lancet Commission on Gender and Global Health.